Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Conclusion

 \section{Conclusion}

-Original approximation results for discontinuous finite element spaces enabled us to obtain an optimal order spectral bound for nonoverlapping domain decomposition preconditioners, the first for this class of methods that is explicit in the coarse mesh polynomial degree.
-We have shown the robustness, efficiency and competitiveness of these preconditioning methods in applications to symmetric and nonsymmetric problems in $H^2$-type norms, including fully nonlinear HJB equations.
+Original approximation results for discontinuous finite element spaces lead to optimal order spectral bounds for nonoverlapping domain decomposition preconditioners in $H^2$-norms.
+In the case of $h$-refinement, we have shown the robustness, efficiency and competitiveness of these preconditioning methods in applications to the nonsymmetric systems arising from fully nonlinear HJB equations.